Ukrainian Autocephalous Orthodox Church: Dissolution and merger into the Orthodox Church of Ukraine

 On 15 December 2018, the hierarchs of the UAOC and the UOC-KP decided to dissolve them both.
 This was done because on the same day, the Ukrainian Autocephalous Orthodox Church, the Ukrainian Orthodox Church – Kyiv Patriarchate, and some members of the Ukrainian Orthodox Church (Moscow Patriarchate) were going to merge to form the Orthodox Church of Ukraine after a unification council.

 Bishop Macarius declared in an interview published on 23 May 2019 that neither the UAOC nor the UOC-KP had been dissolved: "Some government officials spoke incorrectly when they publicly declared that the Kyiv Patriarchate was liquidated."
 He explained that Philaret submitted only copies of documents, not the originals necessary in order to liquidate the UOC-KP.
 Macarius added: "When I was asked to hand over the documents for liquidation, I replied that until I see the originals from the other side, I will not turn in mine."

 On 14 August 2019, the UAOC legally ceased to exist because it merged with the OCU.

-On 14 December 2019, after the meeting of the enlarged Bishops' Council, held on December 14 in Kyiv on the occasion of the anniversary of the creation of the OCU, Epiphanius declared that the procedure of liquidation of the UAOC as well as the UOC-KP had been completed the day before.
+On 14 December 2019, after the meeting of the enlarged Bishops' Council, held on December 14 in Kyiv on the occasion of the anniversary of the creation of the OCU, Epiphanius of Kyiv declared that the procedure of liquidation of the UAOC as well as the UOC-KP had been completed the day before.
 He added: "Such structures no longer exist.
 In confirmation of that, in the State Register there is marked 'activity DISCONTINUED'".